Deacon Jerry Franze n Cathedral September 17, 2017

 By forgiving that despicable, low-life of a person

-up to the level of a fallible human being just like myself.
+to the level of a fallible human being just

 of the terrorist attacks in New York city,